ClayStack/claystack-docs/docs/claymatic/overview.md

 To read more about [Staking on Polygon PoS](https://polygon.technology/staking/)

 ### Unstaking Conditions
 ClayStack Standard Unstake feature will use Polygon's checkpoint system to unstake, which currently requires the user to wait for a period of 80 checkpoints before the locked MATIC can be released.
-Lately this translate in a period of 3-5 days, but highly depends on network conditions.
+Lately this translates into a period of 3-5 days, but highly depends on network conditions.

 To track Polygon's checkpoints, [continue here](https://wallet.polygon.technology/staking/)